 What is ETL?

-ETL is a foundational data engineering process:
+ETL is a foundational data engineering process that powers modern analytics:

 - Load - Move processed data into data warehouses, data lakes, or analytical systems